Sharing the Vision (Nehemiah 2:11-18)

 There are two types of people here.
 Some of you tend to under-communicate.
 I know this because I’ve talked to some of you on the phone.
 I consider myself lucky to get two words out of you.
 If you tend to under-communicate, you need to learn from Nehemiah how to get others on board.
 You need to learn how to share your vision so that others will buy in.

-Nehemiah teaches both groups three important lessons on how to share your vision in to the appropriate people at the appropriate time:
+Nehemiah teaches both groups three important lessons on how to share your vision with the appropriate people at the appropriate time:

 Investigate before you initiate.
 Walk before you talk.
 Before you ever open your mouth to share the vision, you’ve got to do your homework.
 When God first gives you a vision, don’t tell anyone.
 Investigate before you initiate.